-- The Valve Index gives better resolution and refresh-rates than the Vive Pro
+- The Valve Index has a better refresh rate than the Vive Pro

 - They are still both a hassle to set up with the complicated Lighthouse system

-- Valve index vs Vive pro: regardless of Choice both headsets will set your pockets back my a fair bit.
+- Valve index vs Vive pro: regardless of choice, both headsets will set your pockets back by a fair bit.

-Next, we have a higher 20° wider field of view on the index of about 130° whereas the Pro remains at 110° which isn’t bad but the more the better.
-This increased field of view also comes with a 360° head movement tracking, so there is better spatial awareness in VR.
+Next, we have a higher 20° wider field of view on the Index of about 130° – whereas the Pro remains at 110° (which isn’t bad, but the more, the better).
+This increased field of view also comes with a 360° head movement tracking, leading to even better spatial awareness in VR.

-There are also a number of smaller differences between the Valve Index vs. Vive Pro.
-But you do get a few creature comforts such as it integrated audio, touch controllers, an LCD display with 3 subpixels per pixels plus remote control.
+There are also a number of smaller differences between the Valve Index and Vive Pro.
+But you do get a few creature comforts, such as integrated audio, touch controllers, an LCD display with 3 subpixels per pixel and remote control.

 The Finer Details

-Sadly we have not done away with the umbilical cord that connects the headset with the PC with the Valve Index cable connects to USB 3.0 and DisplayPort 1.2.
-It also requires a 12V electrical outlet.
+Sadly, we have not done away with the umbilical cord that connects the headset with the PC.
+Valve’s cable connects to USB 3.0 and DisplayPort 1.2, requiring a 12V electrical outlet.

 The Vive Pro, on the other hand, connects to a box itself plugged into an electrical outlet, a USB 3.0 port, and a DisplayPort.
 Just at a single glance, you would notice that the Valve Index goes for a simpler but effective design philosophy.